 Company Overview: Part of a Powerhouse Family of Financial Companies

 Colonial Penn was founded in 1968 and is headquartered in Philadelphia, Pennsylvania.
-The company is owned by CNO Financial Group, the same firm that owns several other insurance and financial companies including Bankers Life, Washington National Insurance, and Bankers Conseco.
+The company is owned by CNO Financial Group, the same firm that owns several other insurances and financial companies including Bankers Life, Washington National Insurance, and Bankers Conseco.
 Colonial Penn has over 760,000 life insurance policies and $3.5 billion of life insurance in force.

 Available Plans: A Bare-Bones Line-up